Steeple: Threats to steeples

 Steeples can be vulnerable to earthquakes.
 A number of Romanian churches feature unusually slender steeples, and over half of these have been lost to earthquakes.
 Because of their height, steeples can also be vulnerable to lightning, which can start fires within steeples.
 An example of this is Holy Trinity Catholic Church in Luxemburg, Iowa, which lost its steeple in a fire believed to have been started by a lightning strike.

+Steeples are also at the mercy of strong winds and hurricanes.
+For example, the Old North Church's steeple was toppled by a "great gale" in 1804, and again by Hurricane Carol in 1954.